nrfconnect/sdk-nrf/doc/nrf/installation/install_ncs.rst

          This example command installs the toolchain required for the |NCS| v2.0.0.

-      The toolchain is installed by default at :file:`C:/ncs/toolchains` on Windows, :file:`~/ncs/toolchains` on Linux, and :file:`/opt/nordic/ncs/toolchains` on macOS.
+      The ``toolchain-manager`` command installs the toolchain by default at :file:`C:/ncs/toolchains` on Windows and at :file:`~/ncs/toolchains` on Linux.
+      These can be modified, as explained in the `Toolchain Manager command`_ documentation.
+      On macOS, :file:`/opt/nordic/ncs/toolchains` is used and no other location is allowed.

       If you have received a custom URL for installing the toolchain, you can use the following command to set it as default, replacing the respective parameter: